- Keto & Paleo on a Budget: 30+ Money Saving Tips

-Disclosure: This post as well as my other posts contains Amazon affiliate links (no other affiliations).
+Disclosure: This post as well as my other posts contains Amazon affiliate links.
 This is how it works: whenever you buy a product by using these links, I get a small cut from Amazon which helps me run this blog.
 I never endorse a product or service that I would not purchase myself.
 I don't own all the kitchen equipment I listed in this post in which case I recommend them based on the reviews on Amazon.

 1. Find your local farmer or shop at farmer's market

 I buy meat, eggs and sometimes raw dairy from my farmer rather than a supermarket.
 My farm is just a 10 minute drive from where I live, so it's very convenient.
 Here are the main reasons why I almost never buy meat from a supermarket:

 - Quality.
 You know what the animals are fed and how they live.

 - Price.
 Buying from a farmer is more economical, especially when buying in bulk.

 - Ethical.
 I go to a farm I trust, where animals are treated well.
 Actually, my farmers know their animals by name.
 They even give you a tour any time you ask them.

 Here is a fabulous tutorial from Paleo Plan that explains the whole process of buying local meat.
 It makes everything so simple - no more excuses!